lazyatom/interblah.net/soup/site/about-this-site.markdown

 More info
 ---
 This site is powered by {l vanilla-rb}, a software experiment of mine.
 I think it's pretty neat.

-This is the footer.
-It's actually loaded from the {link_to footer} snip, incredibly.
-Try viewing <a href="/footer.raw">the source</a> of it to get an idea of how vanilla works.